 - Repeated checking of things (e.g. door locks, windows, taps, gas hobs)

 - Excessive worry about illness or disease

-- Hording of items and/or refusal to discard seemingly useless items
+- Hoarding of items and/or refusal to discard seemingly useless items

-OCD is a very treatable condition and there are many things you can do to recover from this debilitating diagnosis.
+OCD is a very treatable condition and there are many things you can do to recover from what can be a debillitating experience.
 As with general anxiety, there are two strands of treatment; psychological and pharmacological (drugs).
-Generally, the first line of treatment is time-limited psychological therapy and in particular using a Cognitive Behavioural Therapy (CBT) informed approach to initially help you better understand your OCD and set goals to try to break the negative maintenance cycles you are likely to be stuck in.
-One way of doing this is using exposure and response prevention, whereby you are encouraged to face your fears (i.e. obsessions) without giving in to your compulsions or associated repetitive behaviours, with this process being implemented in very small and achievable steps.
-This will provide you with some evidence that your fears won’t come true while also learning how to cope with the uncomfortable feelings of anxiety (with the support of your therapist).
+Generally, the first line of treatment is time-limited psychological therapy and often features a Cognitive Behavioural Therapy (CBT) informed approach to help you better understand your OCD and set goals to try to break the negative cycles you are likely to be stuck in.
+One way of doing this is using exposure and response prevention, whereby you are encouraged to face your fears (i.e. obsessions) without giving in to your compulsions or associated repetitive behaviours.
+Normally, this process is implemented in very small and achievable steps.
+Such an experience will provide you with some evidence that your fears won’t come true while also teaching you how to cope with the uncomfortable feelings of anxiety (with the support of your therapist).

 Find Your Practitioner